dduan/Pathos/README.md

 ## Design

-Pathos is designed with the following phylosophy in mind.
+Pathos is designed with the following philosophy in mind.

 1. **Provide as few abstraction atop POSIX file API as possible, but no fewer.**
-   Make conventional APIs Swift-y, but avoid over-abstration -- use string for path values for efficiency and simplicity, User can trivially and incrementally add on abstractions for their needs.
+   Make conventional APIs Swift-y, but avoid over-abstraction -- use string for path values for efficiency and simplicity, User can trivially and incrementally add on abstractions for their needs.
 2. **Battery included**.
-Include a well-rounded set of convenience for file menipulations.
+Include a well-rounded set of convenience for file manipulations.
 (Python users, for example, should feel right at home).
 3. **An object-oriented secondary layer hides system errors**.
 In production systems, specific POSIX error code is not more actionable than _some_ indication that things went wrong.
 A _super_ simple protocol, `PathRepresentable`, paired with a equally simple `Path` type, serve as bridge to the OO world.
 This additional layer also hides most original system error.
-For example, instead of throwing out errors such as lack of prermission, `PathRepresentable.delete()` simply returns `false` to indication the operation failure.
+For example, instead of throwing out errors such as lack of permission, `PathRepresentable.delete()` simply returns `false` to indication the operation failure.

 ## Development